utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 ### Functional:

-- The platform must allow for registration, login and recovery of user accounts
+- The platform must allows register, login and recovery of user accounts.
-- The platform will allow to submit of new problems and answers from active users
+- The platform will allow to submit of new problems and answers from users.
-- The platform will allow the user to generate exams from a set of problems
+- The platform will allow to users generate exams from a set of problems.
-- The platform will have the ability to export the generated exams into pdf-latex format
+- The platform will have the ability to export the generated exams into PDF-Latex format.
-- The platform should be safe for the users to browse and respect their privacy
+- The platform should be safe for users.
+That means that teachers cannot view the authorship of each uploaded problem.
+Moreover, students cannot view problems freely within the platform.

 ### Non-functional:

-- The platform will allow the user to rate questions accordingly to its difficulty and relevance
+- The platform will allow the user to rate questions according to its difficulty and relevance.
-- Access to the platform should be intuitive and easy to find and use
+- Access to the platform should be intuitive.
+Users must be able to find and use problems easily.
-- The platform should work for low-spec computer hardware/software
+- The platform should work with low-spec computers (both in hardware and software).
-- The platform should register questions/answers in a short time
+- The platform should register questions and answers in a short time.
-- Features should be written in java language
+- Features should be written in the java language.
-- The platform should have the problems divided by difficulty, acceptance rating and subject it belongs to
+- The platform should sort the problems according to difficulty, acceptance rating and subject.

 ***
 ## Features

-- Account management (login, register and recovery)
+- Account management (login, register and recovery).
-- Problem and answer submission
+- Problem and answer submission.
-- Exam generation of selected problems
+- Generation of an exam with selected problems.
-- Export exams to pdf-latex format
+- Export exams to pdf-latex format.
-- Searching engine and keyword indexation of problems
+- Search engine and keyword indexation of problems.
-- Dashboard for managing problems or exams
+- Dashboard for managing problems or exams.

 ***
 ## Glossary